Jessicavazm/JessicaVaz_T2A1-B/README.md

 - <b>Selection sort</b>:

-    - <b>Description</b>: Finds the smallest or greatest element and move it to the end of arranged array.
-Process keeps repeating until array is completely sorted.
+    - <b>Description</b>: It finds the smallest or largest element and moves it to the end of the sorted portion of the array.
+This process repeats until the entire array is sorted.

     - <b>Performance</b>: Inefficient for large datasets, easy to implement.